return to homepage

 Aix en Provence France: Art and Culture

-Cézanne lived and painted in Aix en Provence.
-You can go on a self-guided walk, the 'circuit de Cézanne', which will take you through important landmarks in the city.
-Cézanne's studio, Atelier Cézanne is on 9 avenue Paul Cézanne and is much as he left it 1906.
+Cézanne was born in Aix en Provence and lived and painted in and around the city for many years.
+You can go on a self-guided walk, the ‘circuit de Cézanne’, which will take you through important landmarks in the city.
+Cézanne’s studio, Atelier Cézanne is on 9 avenue Paul Cézanne and is much as he left it 1906.

 Aix has lots of wonderful festivals - one of the most popular being the Festival International d'Art Lyrique d'Aix-en-Provence in July - with classical music, opera and ballet performances.
 You can check out their festival website for more details.